 CSP Description / Usage Authentication data 256-bit string used to authenticate the operator.
 This bit string is set initial values as factory-set.
 Different values are set for each Role, such as User or Crypto Officer.
 Services other than Operator management cannot be used until initial Authentication Data is updated.
-Operator Management service zeroizes Authentication data by overwriting with 0xFF(Flash Erase). КЕК 256-bit key used to unwrap DEKs and HMAC Keys using AES Key Unwrap.
-DEKs and HMAC Keys wrapped with KEK using AES Key Wrap are entered to the module .
-In addition, KEK is used for updating the KEK itself.
+Operator Management service zeroizes Authentication data by overwriting with 0xFF(Flash Erase).
+Authentication data is stored in the SPI ROM in the module.
+KEK256-bit key used to unwrap DEKs and HMAC Keys using AES Key Unwrap.
+I Keys wrapped with KEK using AES Key Wrap are entered to the module . is used for updating the KEK itself.
 KEK Management service zeroizes KEK by overwriting with 0xFF.
+The Initial KEK is generated outside the module and is input to the module when the module is manufactured.
+KEK is stored in the SPI ROM in the module.
 DEK Two 256-bit keys used for XTS-AES encryption/decryption.
-DEK Management service zeroizes DEK by overwriting with 0x00. НМАС Кеу 256-bit key used for authenticating firmware loaded from host .
+DEK Management service zeroizes DEK by overwriting with 0x00.
+DEK is stored in the SRAM inside FPGA in the module.
+HMAC Key 256-bit key used for authenticating firmware loaded from host .
 HMAC Key Management service zeroizes HMAC Key by overwriting with 0xFF.
+HMAC Key is stored in the SPI ROM in the module.